clockcpp/HairSpring/README.md

 we *probably* create a engine for it, once the lib has completed.

+# updates:
+- inside repo: only tested the latest features by myself
+- DEV release: only tested by myself
+- ALPHA release: only created a game by myself
+- BETA release: QA tested.
+- PRE release: QA&Security tested.
+- release: everything is OK.

 # flowchart(sketch):
 \*we are *about* to add support for game menus in the future
 ![flowchart](https://raw.githubusercontent.com/clockcpp/HairSpring/main/flowchart(sketch).png)